gtk-rs/gtk4-rs/book/src/css.md

 ## Set CSS Name and Use Exported Colors

-It is time to mess a bit with our To-Do app and learn a couple of more concepts on the way.
-Before, the individual tasks were a bit hard to distinguish.
-It would be nice if the todo rows would be surrounded by borders.
-Let's add that!
+We already learned how to give an instance of a widget a name with pseudo-classes.
+But what if we have a custom widget and we want to reference all instances of it?
+Let's see how to deal with this situation by messing with our To-Do app once more.

 The class `TaskRow` inherits from `gtk::Box`, so we could just match for the node `box`.
+However, in that case we would also match with other instance of `gtk::Box`.
-However, if we create a custom widget we might as well give it its own CSS name.
+What we will want to do instead is to give `TaskRow` its own CSS name.
-Keep in mind, that this is not the same as when we gave a specific instance of a widget a name.
 When calling [`set_css_name` ](../docs/gtk4/subclass/widget/trait.WidgetClassSubclassExt.html#method.set_css_name), we change the name of the CSS node of the widget class.
-In our case, the widget `TaskRow` now corresponds to the node `todo-row`.
+In our case, the widget `TaskRow` then corresponds to the node `task-row`.

 Filename: <a class=file-link href="https://github.com/gtk-rs/gtk4-rs/blob/master/book/listings/todo/3/task_row/imp.rs">listings/todo/3/task_row/imp.rs</a>